leolanese/leolanese/README.md

    I'm a passionately curious Software Engineer.
 I like sharing what I know, and learning what I don't.
   </i>

+  <br /><br />

   <i>
-   I live and work in London UK.
-Over the last fifteen years, I made a solid industry experience in finance and e-commerce applications, specializing in Front-End using Angular and NextJS frameworks under Agile Development methodologies.
+   I live and work in London, UK.
+Over the last fifteen years, I have solid industry experience in finance and e-commerce applications, specialising in Front-End using Angular and NextJS frameworks under Agile Development methodologies.
 I'm proficient in Functional Programming and Responsive Web Design practices.
 A keen interest in roles involving tech migration, KYC improvements and UX/UI enhancements across multiple devices.
   </i>

   <br /><br />